-- The Department of Corrections Commissioner or their designee; - The Department of Law Attorney General or their designee; - Four individuals (public members) with experience and expertise in the provision of services to victims of domestic violence and sexual assault, appointed by the Governor.
+- The Department of Corrections Commissioner or their designee; - The Department of Law Attorney General or their designee; - Chief Executive Officer of the Alaska Mental Health Trust Authority or designee - Five individuals (public members) with experience and expertise in the provision of services to victims of domestic violence and sexual assault, appointed by the Governor.
+One of these individuals must be a member of an Alaska Native organization.